Currituck: Public, media can't attend meeting because of gathering limits

 To meet the requirements of Cooper's order, only the seven members of the Board of Commissioners, the county manager and county attorney will be present, Currituck said.
 When the county sheriff enters the room to provide information, the county attorney will step out to ensure compliance with the 10-person limit.

-Members of the public or the media who wish to access the meeting may do so by one of two ways:
+Members of the public or the media who wish to access the meeting may do so by one of several ways:

 • A livestream video of the meeting may be accessed on the county website at https://co.currituck.nc.us/board-of-commissioners/watch-board-meetings/